Apollo Global Management Inc. (APO) Shares Up Despite Recent Market Volatility

-Apollo Global Management Inc. (NYSE: APO)’s stock price has increased by 1.98 compared to its previous closing price of 57.61.
-Despite this, the company has experienced a -12.80% fall in its stock price over the last five trading sessions.
+Apollo Global Management Inc. (NYSE: APO)’s stock price has increased by 0.50 compared to its previous closing price of 56.53. but the company has seen a -2.84% decline in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 03/14/23 that Apollo Global to Buy Univar in $8.1 Billion Deal Including Debt

 Is It Worth Investing in Apollo Global Management Inc. (NYSE: APO) Right Now?